lyteword/chspurgeon-tod/volume-4/psalm-85.md

 **Verse 8.**

-1\.We should look for an answer to prayer.
+1\.
+We should look for an answer to prayer.
 Having spoken to God, we should hear what he has to say to us in reply.

 (a) In his word.